 ‘My greatest burden is also my greatest asset’

 Chris Poulos graduated from the University of Maine School of Law in May 2016.
-He is currently the Executive Director of Life of Purpose Treatment at the University of North Texas.
+He is currently the Executive Director of Washington Statewide Reentry Council.

 Before he became Chris Poulos the standout student at the University of Maine School of Law, he was Chris Poulos the addict.